RussellB28/RedStone-Legacy/README.md

 ------------------------------------------------------------
 ## 1. DESCRIPTION

-Auto IRC Bot is an IRC channel bot that was created in December of 2009, over time, it progressed into a bot with an advanced and lightweight module API.
+RedStone IRC Bot is an IRC channel bot that was created in December of 2009 under the name of Auto.
+It has siince progressed into a bot with an advanced and lightweight module API.
 Many of its features are modules and can be loaded/unloaded to your wish.

 Using the module API, you can also write your own modules to further extend your copy.
 If you think your module is useful